 A courthouse is not a specified use in the City's parking standards.
-Pursuant to CMMC Section 13-90, the parking requirements for uses not specified in the City's parking standards shall be determined by the planning division and shall be based upon the requirements for the most comparable use specified in the City's parking standards "or other appropriate sources".
-Staff believes that the above empirical data indicating a maximum of 153 people per hour can be used to anticipate peak hourly parking demand as an "appropriate source."
+Pursuant to CMMC Section 13-90, the parking requirements for uses not specified in the City's parking standards shall be determined by the planning division and shall be based upon the requirements for the most comparable use specified in the City's parking standards "or other appropriate sources" [emphasis added].
+Staff believes that the above empirical court data indicating a maximum of 153 people per hour can be used for typical hourly parking demand as an "appropriate source."
+Essentially, staff believes that the requirement of 153 parking spaces would account for the Court's daily staff parking demand in that each staff will require one parking space (116 staff), and that the court's hourly maximum visitor parking demand is 37 spaces (one parking space for each visitor).
+One parking space per vehicle (including both Court staff and visitors) is considered a conservative estimate in that court visitors are also likely to carpool.